Home

 The Australian Football League (AFL) is the national competition of Australian Rules football.

 The AFL Grand Final is the final play off between the top two teams.
-It is the best attended domestic club championship event in the world, with 97,431 attending the game at the MCG in 2006.
+It is the best attended domestic club championship event in the world, with nearly 100,000 attending the game at the MCG.

-10 out of 16 AFL teams are from the greater Melbourne area.
-Sydney, Brisbane and Adelaide have one each, and Western Australia has two.
+10 of 17 AFL teams are from the greater Melbourne area.
+Sydney, Brisbane, Adelaide and the Goldcoast have one each, and Western Australia has two.

 The reason that the Australian Football League is a ‘Melbourne thing’ is that it evolved from the VFL, a Victorian competition.
 Its first season was played in 1897.
 It only became a national competition in 1989.

-AFL Grand Final at Fed Square 2007 There is hardly a person in Melbourne who does not support a footy team.
+The majority of Melburnians - at least nominally and many activley - support a footy team.
 It is a family thing and friendly, with footy tipping going on in schools and work places.

 You can recognise the tribes of supporters by their team coloured scarves, hats and jackets.
 Often you get whole family taking off to their local game on the weekend.